 Romania Changes Sides

-These occurrences suddenly took on new meanings with the change of regime after August 1944, and their reflection in the Romanian broadcasts gives us an insight into how the new governments wanted to portray themselves to the Romanian people, to the Soviets and to the rest of the world.
+These events suddenly took on new meanings with the change of regime after August 1944, and their reflection in the Romanian broadcasts gives us an insight into how the new governments wanted to portray themselves to the Romanian people, to the Soviets and to the rest of the world.
 They indicate what was regarded as important enough to broadcast, how post-Antonescu Romania was to be conceived and, vitally, they indicate what the new regime did not want to talk about.

 The most pressing news was of course the change of regime itself, which was presented in the most positive way possible.